 Current Hawaii Teachers

-If you are currently employed as a teacher in Hawaii and your license is in a different field, you can apply to add a field of ESL/TESOL to your license.
-To be eligible for this you must meet one of the following conditions:
+If you are currently employed as a teacher in Hawaii and your license is in a different field, you can apply to add a field to your license.
+To be eligible for this you must meet ONE of the following conditions:

 - Have NBPTS Certification